loomio/loomio-docs/en/src/user_manual/threads/navigating_threads/index.md

 ### Make a copy

-**Make a copy** creates a copy of a thread title ("Copy of...") and thread context, along with any tags and formatting used.
+Create a copy of a thread - title ("Copy of...") and the thread context, along with any tags and formatting used.

 Use **Make a copy** when you want to start a new thread based on an existing thread.